INS Jyoti

-INS Jyoti (A58) (meaning: sacred light) is the third of the four Komandarm Fedko-class replenishment oilers.
+INS Jyoti (A58) (meaning: sacred light) is the third of four Komandarm Fedko-class replenishment oilers.
 She was modified for naval use and is now being operated by the Eastern Naval Command of the Indian Navy.
 Jyoti was the largest ship in the navy until INS Vikramaditya (R33) was commissioned in November 2013.
+It is the third largest ship in the Indian Navy after the aircraft carriers INS Vikrant and INS Vikramaditya.
 Its primary role is fleet replenishment and sustaining blue-water operations.
 It was later fitted with close-in weapon systems for self-defence.

 It is a major force multiplier in sustaining the navy's blue water operations.
 It can increase the range of a naval task force without tanker support from seven days and 2400 nautical miles to 50 days and 16,800 nautical miles.

 Design and description

 General characteristics and propulsion

 INS Jyoti has a length of 178 m overall, a beam of 25.3 m and a draft of 11.35 m.
 The ships displaces about 35900 t at full load.
 The complement is about 208, including 23 officers.